antoniocaccamo/awsome-az104/src/modules/rsv/recover-win-backup/readme.md

   --backup-management-type 'AzureIaasVM'
 ```

-Upon completion of the backup, two options wil be available:
+Upon completion of the backup, two options will be available:

 - Restore VM
 - File Recovery